Mulwor/note-app/0_interview/on-english/Redux.md

 ### Redux (toolkit)

-1. How redux works or what are action, store, reducers
+1. How does redux toolkit works under the hooks in general? / How redux works or what are action, store, reducers?
-2. How do you access and update redux state inside React-component?
-What does it do useSelector and useDispatch
-3. What's middlewares?
+2. What's middlewares?
-4. What's slice?
-5. How does redux toolkit works under the hooks in general?

-Discuss the state management library you've used (Redux, Context API, etc.) and your reasons for choosing it.

 ---

 <details>
-<summary>What's different between redux and context api?</summary>
+<summary>What's different between redux and context api? / Discuss the state management library you've used (Redux, Context API, etc.) and your reasons for choosing it.</summary>

 1. Redux is a library, while Context API is built into React.
 2. Context API is used for small/medium apps, while Redux is used for big projects.